 Vitamin D Health Benefits…

 - Vitamin D helps you maintain calcium blood levels by increasing the amount of calcium you absorb from food and reducing the amount you lose each day.
 In this way, sunlight is critical in helping you maintain strong bones and teeth.
 Sufficient amounts of calcium also allow your arteries to maintain normal blood pressure levels.

 - Vitamin D prevents disease.
 It helps your body to produce antimicrobial peptides that destroy viruses and bacteria.
 Vitamin D also increases the level of white blood cells in our blood.
 This is why tuberculosis was sometimes cured in the early 20th century just by exposing the patients to sunlight.

 - Adequate levels of Vitamin D may help prevent certain types of cancer.
-Research shows the blood circulates it directly from the skin to the breasts, colon, and prostate.
+Research shows that blood circulates directly from the skin to the breasts, colon, and prostate.
 Researchers believe Vitamin D inhibits cancer cell growth in these organs.

 Sunlight and SAD…

 - When days are shorter in the fall and winter, about 1 out of 4 people experience a mild form of depression called winter-onset seasonal affective disorder (SAD).
 People suffering from SAD undergo extreme changes in mood that fluctuate with the seasons as if they were split between a “summer person” and a “winter person”.

 - Sufferers have been known to increase their sleep by as many as four hours a night and gain more than twenty pounds as they attempt to “hibernate” the winter away.
 Other SAD symptoms include poor concentration, irritability, depression, loss of energy, carbohydrate cravings, impaired functioning, and decreased sex drive.